bazad/blanket/README.md

    original exception type, ReportCrash will enter the process death phase.
 At this point XNU will see that ReportCrash registered the fake SafetyNet port to receive `EXC_CRASH` exceptions, so it will generate an exception message and send it to that port.
-6. We can then listen on the fake SafetyNet port for the `EXC_CRASH` message.
+6. We then listen on the fake SafetyNet port for the `EXC_CRASH` message.
 It will be of type `mach_exception_raise`, which means it will contain ReportCrash's task port.
-7. Finally, we can use `task_get_special_port` on the ReportCrash task port to get ReportCrash's host port.
-Since ReportCrash is unsandboxed and runs as root, this will be the host-priv port.
+7. Finally, we use `task_get_special_port` on the ReportCrash task port to get ReportCrash's host port.
+Since ReportCrash is unsandboxed and runs as root, this is the host-priv port.

 At the end of this stage of the sandbox escape, we end up with a usable host-priv port.
-This alone should show that there's a serious security issue here, even though the subsequent stage is broken by changes in iOS 11.3.
+This alone demonstrates that this is a serious security issue.

 Stage 2: Escaping the sandbox